roitraining/gcp-demos/README.md

 * Open ```approx.sql```
 * Copy/paste queries one at a time, executing in Qwiklabs project
 * Show difference between answers and query times
+* In a test run, I approx taking 11% as long and being within 0.32%

 ## Arch Demos
 ### Cloud Functions Demo